Structural Identifiability and Discrete Symmetries: Examples

 \section{Examples}

 We present four different examples.
-In the first one, a simple linear compartmental model from physiology, only discrete symmetries appear (hence all parameters and states are at least locally structural identifiable).
+In the first one, a simple linear compartmental model from physiology, only discrete symmetries appear (hence the system is locally SIO).
 As they consist of a simple permutation, they could have been guessed by a direct inspection of the system.
 The main advantage of our systematic approach is that it guarantees that there are indeed no further symmetries (continuous or discrete).
-In what follows, if a simple system does not include an equation for a transformed variable, it is understood to admit the trivial identity transformation.
+In what follows, if a simple system does not include an equation for a transformed variable, it is understood that this variable remains unchanged.

 \begin{example} The 4-compartmental mammillary model from \cite[Ex.~7]{mkd:combos} consists of the linear control system: